Life of Adam and Eve: Georgian Book of Adam

 The Georgian Book of Adam is known from five manuscripts in two recensions.
 The earliest is a 15th- or 16th-century of the first recension.
 The others are three 17th-century copies of the first recension a sole 17th-century representative of the second recension.
 The Georgian and Armenian versions share a common Vorlage.

 Coptic fragments

 There are two fragments of a Coptic translation of the Greek Adam, one in the Sahidic dialect and another in Fayyumic.
 In 1975, O. H. E. Burmester reported a possible fragment of a Copto-Arabic version of the Life of Adam and Eve in the Hamburg University Library, but it has since gone missing.

 Modern editions

 The Adam and Eve Archive is an ongoing project by Gary A. Anderson and Michael E. Stone to present all of the original texts in both the original languages and in translation.
 It contains English translations of the most important texts and a synopsis guide that allows the viewer to easily jump from a section in one source to parallel sections in other sources.
+Brian O. Murdoch produced a comparative study on the development of the western European medieval vernacular translations of the Vita Adae et Evae including glosses of quotations from the original texts.